-2. Choose a cluster configuration matching your performance and pricing requirements.
-If you are expecting a sizeable load on the cluster, we recommend using SSD-backed instances, if supported by the infrastructure provider.
-They are the most cost-effective for high throughput applications.
+2. On the Create Cassandra Cluster page, choose a cluster configuration matching your performance and pricing requirements.
 Instaclustr recommends that cluster nodes are allocated across all racks within a data centre, and that the allocation be evenly distributed.
 This ensures stability, fault-tolerance and consistent performance.

 Instaclustr will automatically add the IP address of your computer to the cluster firewall.
-If you do not want to allow access from this IP address, toggle the checkbox.
 Additional addresses may be added or removed at any time.